 Kishore Kumar Journey

 Kishore Kumar was the youngest of his four siblings and also the most naughty.
-His real name was Abhas Kumar Ganguly and he was born on 4th August 1929.
+His real name was Abhas Kumar Ganguly, and he was born on August 4, 1929.

 In Kishore Kumar’s life, number 4 had a significant role.
 He was born on 4th August, was the 4th sibling, had 4 wives, and died on 13 October (1+3=4).

-Kishore Kumar did not have much interest in studies and from childhood, he had a special fascination for music.
-He considered K. L. Saigal as his guru and tried to imitate him.
-He did not have any formal training in music.
+Kishore Kumar was not very interested in studies.
+From childhood, he had a special fascination with music.
+He considered K. L. Saigal his guru and tried to imitate him.
+He did not have any formal music training.

-When he was young, Ashok Kumar had become a star, and many times he used to go to the film studio with his brother.
-Kishore Kumar always wanted to become a singer but Ashok Kumar wanted Kishore to become an actor like him.
+When he was young, Ashok Kumar became a star, and he often went to the film studio with his brother.
+Kishore Kumar always wanted to become a singer, but Ashok Kumar wanted Kishore to become an actor like him.
 Due to Ashok Kumar’s insistence, Kishore Kumar also played a small role in a film in 1946.
 But his heart was never felt in acting.

-Then came the year 1948, in the film Ziddi sponsored by Bombay Talkies, Kishore Kumar got a chance to sing a solo song for the first time for Dev Anand.
-After that in 1951, in the film ‘Andolan’ sponsored by Bombay Talkies, Kishore Kumar was made the leading actor, but the film flopped badly at the box office.
+Then came 1948, when, in the film Ziddi sponsored by Bombay Talkies, Kishore Kumar got a chance to sing a solo song for the first time for Dev Anand.
+After that, in 1951, in the film Andolan sponsored by Bombay Talkies, Kishore Kumar was made the leading actor, but the film flopped badly at the box office.

 Kishore Kumar initially sang mostly for himself or Dev Anand.
-Later it was Rajesh Khanna for whom Kishore Kumar sang a major chunk of songs.
+Later, it was Rajesh Khanna for whom Kishore Kumar sang a significant chunk of songs.

-Kishore Kumar sang a very few songs for Dilip Kumar, one of the most famous ones is ‘ Saala Mein To Sahab Ban gaya’.
-Can you believe that in his initial days, Manna Dey gave voice for Kishore Kumar?
+Kishore Kumar sang a few songs for Dilip Kumar, one of the most famous ones being Saala Mein To Sahab Ban Gaya.
+Can you believe that in his initial days, Manna Dey gave Kishore Kumar’s voice?

 Why Ashok Kumar barred Kishore Kumar from Bombay Talkies

-In 1949 Kishore Kumar moved to Bombay and started working as a singer.
-He met his future Ruma Ghosh who was also a singer then.
-Soon both were in love and decided to marry.
-But this marriage was not acceptable to Kishore Kumar’s family, especially to Ashok Kumar because Kishore Kumar’s family belonged to a Brahmin family while Ruma’s family was Bengali Kayastha.
+In 1949, Kishore Kumar moved to Bombay and started working as a singer.
+He met his future wife, Ruma Ghosh, who was also a singer then.
+Soon, they were in love and decided to marry.
+But this marriage was not acceptable to Kishore Kumar’s family, especially to Ashok Kumar, because Kishore Kumar’s family belonged to a Brahmin family while Ruma’s family was Bengali Kayastha.

-But Kishore Kumar was adamant about his marriage and the couple finally got married in 1951.
+But Kishore Kumar was adamant about his marriage, and the couple finally got married in 1951.
 Ashok Kumar was so angry with his younger brother that he angrily copied Kishore Kumar from Bombay Talkies.
-Then Kishore Kumar was new in the film industry and he did not have much work.
-At such a time, he was supported by the music director S.D Burman.
+Then, Kishore Kumar was new in the film industry and did not have much work.
+At such a time, he was supported by the music director S.D.
+Burman.
 He gave work to Kishore Kumar, which gave Kishore Kumar an identity as a singer in the film industry.

-Kishore later divorced Ruma and then married Madhubala who just broke up with Dilip Kumar then.
+Kishore later divorced Ruma and then married Madhubala, who had just broken up with Dilip Kumar.

-He was just 58 years when he died.
-He has two sons from his first and last marriage.
-His elder son Amit Kumar is a playback singer and his younger son is Sumit Ganguly.
+When he died, he was just 58 years old.
+He had two sons from his first and last marriage.
+His elder son, Amit Kumar, is a playback singer, and his younger son, Sumit Ganguly, is a musician.

 Also Read-